ankitkr8540/leet-calendar/README.md

 - username: Replace "your_leetcode_username" with your actual LeetCode username.
 - blockSize: This defines the size of each block on the calendar in pixels.
 - blockMargin: This sets the margin between blocks on the calendar.
-- color: Customize the color of the solved blocks on the calendar.
 - fontSize: Adjust the font size of the text displayed within each block.
 - theme: For advanced customization, you can provide a custom theme object to style the calendar.
 - style: Apply inline styles directly to the calendar container.